 So the story goes, at about ten to twelve, the men left the pub together.
 They had about ten minutes to spare, but due to Oxford Street’s close proximity to the docks, it shouldn’t have been a problem.

-As the men walked along Canute Road, they noticed a passenger train making its way towards the level crossing near South Western Hotel, where many of Titanic’s first class passengers stayed.
+As the men hurried to the Docks, they noticed a train about to cross the road in front of them.
+Perhaps this was on Canute Road, where trains still cross the road today, next to the South Western Hotel where many of Titanic’s first class passengers stayed.
 It’s now called South Western House and is private apartments.

 As the train approached, Podesta heard one of the Slade brothers say “oh let the train go by”, but he decided not to chance it, so him and Nutbean dashed across the tracks.
 Podesta and Nutbean made their way to board the Titanic, whilst the three Slade brothers waited behind for the train to pass.